By M.P. Pellicer | Stranger Than Fiction Stories

-Ron an ex-military, physician’s assistant who was working at Ward D at that time, explained to Dr. Daitz that years earlier an Obispo or bishop from the Santeria religion had taught him ceremonies, and that he had seen a clue based on Jose’s fingernails that made him believe that what Jose needed was an exorcism, instead of a trip to the psych ward.
-According to Ron, the invading spirit was Elegua, a Santeria god who had put a spell on Jose.
+Ron an ex-military, physician’s assistant who worked at Ward D at that time, explained to Dr. Daitz that years earlier an obispo or bishop from the santeria religion had taught him ceremonies to help the patient.
+According to Ron, a clue on Jose’s fingernails led him to believe what Jose needed was an exorcism, instead of a trip to the psych ward.
+He said the invading spirit was elegua, a santeria god who put a spell on Jose.

-Jose’s reaction to the exorcism was favorable, and Dr. Daitz could never confirm if it was belief in the power of the ceremony or just the soothing effects of “grooming” due to close contact with Ron, who had accompanied Jose during the night before the exorcism.
+Jose’s reaction to the exorcism was favorable, and Dr. Daitz could never confirm if it was belief in the power of the ceremony, or just the soothing effects of “grooming” due to close contact with Ron, who accompanied Jose throughout the night before the exorcism.

 Many months after the ritual, Dr. Daitz learned from Ron that Jose had entered a drug rehab program, but he never heard anything further as to whether Jose was able to overcome his addiction and what became of Ron.